sguzunov/docs/docs/connectors/01_general-overview/connectors-overview.md

 ### End Users

-As an **end user**, you will continue working with a familiar environment and will not need to learn how to use new and incompatible application UIs.
+As an **end user**, you will continue working with a familiar environment and won't need to learn how to use new and incompatible application UIs.
 Enjoy the comfort of using all these familiar apps whenever and however you need to.

 - See why organizations around the world are choosing [**Glue42 Enterprise**](https://glue42.com/enterprise/) as their desktop management solution: our partners' [success stories](https://glue42.com/success-stories/).